tuanphamdvf/crud/README.md

 Automatic order code generation.

-Anables users to create new orders and new customers if they are unable to choose existing customers from the search bar.
+Enables users to create new orders and new customers if they are unable to choose existing customers from the search bar.

 Logical management: the whole payment amount, the debit, Change payments and customer payments.